Warzone/PublicMaps/README.md

 ### World Version

--   Every map must work with Minecraft 1.8.9.
+-   Every map must work with either Minecraft 1.8.9 or the latest version.
 To determine the version of a map, you can open the map's `level.dat` with an NBT editor and [find the value of `Data/DataVersion` or `Version`](https://minecraft.wiki/w/Data_version#List_of_data_versions).
--   If the world version is from a future (1.9.x and above) or from past (1.7.x and below) versions of Minecraft, you **must** convert the map to be compatible with 1.8.9.
+-   If the world version is from a different versions of Minecraft outside of 1.8 or the latest, you **must** convert the map to be compatible with one of them.
     -   This can be done with [Chunker](https://github.com/HiveGamesOSS/Chunker) or by using [Mitchell's nbt-converter script](https://github.com/mitchts/nbt-converter).

 ### Chunk Pruning